zh1huang/tp/docs/UserGuide.md

 Format: `report t/CONTENT_TYPE ym/START-YEAR-MONTH [ym/END-YEAR-MONTH]`

-&#128221; Only 2 `CONTENT_TYPE` can be specified either `t/stats` to view statistics of sold items or `t/items` to view the list of all items
+&#8505; Only 2 `CONTENT_TYPE` can be specified
+* `t/stats` to view statistics of sold items
+* `t/items` to view the list of all items

+&#8505; If only 1 `ym/START-YEAR-MONTH` parameter is specified, report will be generated for that particular month in the specified year.
+<br> If both `ym/START-YEAR-MONTH` & `ym/END-YEAR-MONTH` are specified, report in between the 2 date ranges (inclusive of the months specified) will be generated.

-&#128221; `ym/START-YEAR-MONTH` & `ym/END-YEAR-MONTH` need to follow the format `ym/YYYY-MM`
+&#9888; `ym/START-YEAR-MONTH` & `ym/END-YEAR-MONTH` need to follow the format `ym/YYYY-MM`
 <br> e.g. Jan 2020 is represented as `ym/2020-01` or Dec 2021 is `ym/2021-12`

-&#128221; If only 1 `ym/START-YEAR-MONTH` parameter is specified, report will be generated for that particular month in the specified year.
-If both `ym/START-YEAR-MONTH` & `ym/END-YEAR-MONTH` are specified, report in between the 2 date ranges will be generated

 Example: **Generate sales report for the month of Nov 2021**
 ```